What does it mean to be “in shape”?

 As we’ve discussed before, by examining your personal motivations and true reasons for training, you’ll be in a much better place to determine the distinct level of conditioning and “in shape-ness” that you require.

 Are you going to be climbing a mountain next year?
 Or just headed to Space Mountain with the kids?
-Are you gearing up for the Honolulu Marathon here in December, or just running to catch the bus?
+Are you gearing up for the NYC Marathon, or just running to catch the bus?

 The answers to those questions are what should guide you to your own personal definition of being well-conditioned.

 Being realistic about where you need to be physically makes it possible to tailor your approach to conditioning to match your needs and goals, rather than doing something arbitrary out of a sense of “obligation.”